-Me: When you can recite transmission dates off the top of your head, that’s the time to worry.
+Me: When you can recite transmission dates off the top of your head, that’s when you should start worrying.

-Sue: Did he just bury a seven-year-old child?
+Sue: (Pointing at the grave marker) Did he just bury a seven-year-old child?
 How grim is that?

-Me: I don’t think they brought any seven-year-old children with them on this expedition, but I could be wrong.
+Me: I don’t think they brought any seven-year-olds with them on this expedition, but I could be wrong.

 Sue: Is it the Thals?
-He looks like a Thal.
-And I’m sure I’ve seen that caravan before…
+He looks like a Thal to me.
+And I’m sure I’ve seen that caravan before.

-Meanwhile, Professor Sorenson and a young man named Baldwin are analysing crystals found on the planet’s surface.
+Professor Sorenson and a man named Baldwin are analysing some crystals they found on the planet’s surface.

-Meanwhile, back at the Morestran base/caravan, the corpse gardener is spooked by something in the jungle.
+Meanwhile, back at the Morestran base/caravan, the corpse gardener is spooked by something lurking in the jungle.

 Sue: Just go back inside your caravan and lock the door.
 It’s probably safe in there.
+No!
 Don’t walk further away from it!
-What the hell are you doing, man!
+What the hell are you doing, man?!

-But it’s too late; the gardener is pinned down by an unseen force and, screaming in agony and terror, he simply disappears.
+But it’s too late.
+The gardener is pinned by an unseen force and, screaming in agony, he simply disappears.

 Sue: It’s another monster that cleans up after itself.
 You get a lot of those in Doctor Who.

-Baldwin hurries back to the base through a very impressive jungle set.
+Baldwin hurries back to the base through an impressive jungle set.

 Sue: Are we on film now?
 This looks excellent all of a sudden.